We have good reasons to believe More Hispano should offer just a concert, rather than a programme.

 Improvisando is a step forward in the way More Hispano has been dealing with improvisation during the last years: for the first time, we present a programme that is not based on written pieces, but merely on harmonic-melodic patterns to be developed spontaneously—and certainly not without any risks—at the concert.

-Madrigales rotos is the Spanish translation of madrigali rotti—an Italian expression that also has a historic equivalent in English (Breaking the Ground) or Dutch (Gebroocken door) which was used for referring to the embellishments applied to famous songs or madrigals during the Renaissance.
+Madrigales rotos is the Spanish translation of madrigali rotti—an Italian expression that also has a historical equivalent in English (Breaking the Ground) or Dutch (Gebroocken door) which was used for referring to the embellishments applied to famous songs or madrigals during the Renaissance.
 All served with our own, brand new original embellishments.

 The New Hunt Is Upp